2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 Visit Kono-yu – Visit the source of the hot springs a short walk from our ryokan and just in front of where the Ropeway Cable Car departs for Mt Dashi.
 The temperature of the water here is 81 degrees, so you can only put your hand close to the steam or pop a finger into the water for a split second.
 The nearby kiosk sells eggs for visitors that would like to try to make an Onsen Tamago (soft boiled egg).
 Tie the egg above the hot spring source and it takes just 11 minutes to perfectly boil an egg in the waters.

 pm – Remainder of the day and evening at your leisure.
-For dinner decide whether you might like to enjoy another of Kinosaki’s specialties – Tajima Beef at some of the nearby restaurants.

 pm – The remainder of the evening at your leisure.
 Visit one of Kinosaki’s vintage arcade galleries or go for a late night soak at your favourite onsen.